 The Chancellor’s Office (CO) is in the process of aligning an understanding of community engagement across the system to strengthen data collection around community engaged courses.
 The CO uses community-engaged learning (CEL) as the umbrella term to identify a broad array of courses in which community engagement is embedded, with Service Learning referring to a distinct and robust pedagogy.

 Starting in 2020-21 there will be two required course attributes in place: CSLI (service learning courses), and the new CCEL (curricular community-engaged learning courses).
-In 2020-21 all CSU campuses will be undertaking an inventory of courses that contain some type of community engagement in order to apply the correct course attribute in the Course Management System.
+All CSU campuses will be undertaking an inventory of courses that contain some type of community engagement in order to apply the correct course attribute in the Course Management System.
 Attributes will be applied to courses based on faculty response to an online survey regarding course curriculum and how community partnerships are managed.
 Faculty response to the survey is a required and important part of this process.